 In response to the COVID-19 pandemic, we terminated our public offering of common stock (including pursuant to the DRP), effective as of March 2020.
 We are not currently raising capital through the sale of our securities and we do not intend to begin to do so in the near term.
 We also indefinitely suspended the payment of distributions to our stockholders effective as of March 2020 and the operation of our share repurchase program effective as of April 2020.
 Our board of directors and our management continue to evaluate our financial condition and the overall economic environment to determine if and when we will seek to resume raising capital, resume the payment of distributions and reinstate our share repurchase program.
 Specifically, our board of directors, in consultation with management, will continue to monitor our operations and intends to resume distributions at a time and level determined to be prudent in relation to our other cash requirements or in order to maintain our REIT status for federal income tax purposes.
-However, it is impossible to predict if or when we will be able to resume the payment of distributions or return to normal operations.
+However, it is impossible to predict if or when we will be able to take any of such actions.